testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

 :white_check_mark: &nbsp; **Do:** Call the backend under test's API using your preferred HTTP client library.
 Prefer a library that specializes only in making HTTP calls like axios or fetch.
 Other tools that hang around like supertest provides more testing-related features like inferring the URL from an express object, doing assertion and more.
-We recommend again

-Ideas: Popular, not bounded, like production, get instance, eco-system,
+It's preferable not to bound the test to code objects rather to API-only and also to use default assertion library.

 <br/>

-👀 &nbsp; **Alternatives:** Supertest ❌; Fetch, etc ❌
+👀 &nbsp; **Alternatives:** Supertest - Consider to avoid as it is ❌; Fetch, etc ❌

 <br/>